vito/atom-config/packages/hidpi/README.md

 By default Atom's interface will be scaled up 2x when it starts up if the current monitor's width is above 2300px.
 If you move Atom to a different monitor, you can update based on the new resolution by opening the command pallet and calling the "HiDPI: Update" function.

+DPI cannot be determined by resolution alone.
+A 5 inch phone and a 27 inch monitor with similar resolutions will have vastly different DPIs.
+Because of this, this package's default behavior will not be desirable on multi-monitor setups where the monitors' DPIs vary significantly.
+Use the "Manual Resolution Scale Factors" setting to assign the appropriate scale factor to your monitors.

 ## Configuration

 * "Scale Factor": The amount to scale the interface when the current monitor's width is above "Cutoff Width" (Default: 2.0)
 * "Cutoff Width": Any monitor with a width (in pixels) higher than "Cutoff Width" will be scaled by "Scale Factor" (Default: 2300)
+* "Cutoff Height": Any monitor with a height (in pixels) higher than "Cutoff Height" will be scaled by "Scale Factor" (Default: 2300)
 * "Reopen Current File": If true, will reopen the current file.
 You will be prompted to save any unsaved changes (Default: true)
 * "Startup Delay": The amount of time (in milliseconds) to wait before scaling the interface on startup.
 If this is set too low the interface will not scale (Default: 200)
+* "Manual Resolution Scale Factors": A comma separated list of resolutions and scale factor assignments.
+This will override the default "Cutoff Width" and "Cutoff Height" behavior.
+Should be in the format: "1920x1080": 1.5, "2880x1800": 2.5 (Default: '')
+* "Update On Resize": If true the scale factor will be updated when the window is resized (Default: true)

 ## Known Issues